 Your safety is important to me.
-There are simple precautions you can take to keep yourself out of harm's way.
-This brochure contains crime prevention tips and a home security checklist to help you determine just how well your home is protected.
+There are simple precautions you can take to protect yourself and your belongings.

+This brochure contains crime prevention tips and a home security survey to help you determine just how well your home is protected.